CandyOre/CS110L/README.md

 1. Review Rust to gain a deeper understanding.
 2. Focus on concurrency in the latter part of the course.

-To achieve these goals, I hope to complete the course in 1 week.
+To achieve these goals, I hope to complete the course in ~~1 week~~(You know, it's always good to have a plan xD.)

 |Date   |Lecture    |Excercise  |Project    |Time   |
 |:-:    |:-:        |:-:        |:-:        |:-:    |